UCL-CCS/EasyVVUQ/docs/dask_tutorial.rst

     client = Client(cluster)

-Please note that after this point the jobs are already submitted to the cluster.
-However, unless you specify something for this Dask client to compute the jobs will terminate in 60 seconds by default.
-This time can be extended if need be.
+Please note that after this point the jobs will be submitted to the batch scheduler.
+They will take some time to actually start executing.
+The code in the following section will block until the job starts.

 Execute Runs